ShounakT15/EV-Market-Analysis/README.md

 ## Conclusion

-This project not only showcases technical skills in data analysis but also emphasizes the ability to communicate data-driven stories effectively.
+This project showcases technical skills in data analysis and emphasizes the ability to communicate data-driven stories effectively.
 It stands as a testament to meticulous analysis and storytelling in the realm of EV data.

 Feel free to reach out for any questions or further details!